Human trafficking in Malta: General Information

-Prosecution
+Prosecution (2010)

 The Government of Malta demonstrated minimal progress in its efforts to prosecute trafficking in persons offenses and punish trafficking offenders during the reporting period.
-Malta’s criminal code prohibits trafficking for commercial sexual exploitation and labor exploitation and prescribes punishments of two to nine years’ imprisonment.
+Malta's criminal code prohibits trafficking for commercial sexual exploitation and labor exploitation and prescribes punishments of two to nine years’ imprisonment.
 These prescribed penalties are sufficiently stringent and commensurate with punishments prescribed for other serious crimes, such as rape.

 The government did not convict and punish any alleged trafficking offenders during the reporting period.
 Several ongoing court cases cited in the 2008 and 2009 Reports remained unresolved: the case of a police officer convicted in 2005 who remained out of jail pending an appeal; the Maltese nationals arrested for the trafficking of eight Russian and Ukrainian women; the four people prosecuted for allegedly trafficking a Romanian woman in 2004; and the 2008 case in which three men were arrested for trafficking a Swedish woman.

-The Police Commissioner in January 2010 directed his subordinate staff – who are responsible for criminal prosecution as well as investigation – to expedite and conclude current and future trafficking cases within 90 days from date of arraignment.
+The Police Commissioner in January 2010 directed his subordinate staff - who are responsible for criminal prosecution as well as investigation - to expedite and conclude current and future trafficking cases within 90 days from date of arraignment.
 There was one new human trafficking prosecution initiated during the reporting period.
 The government did not sponsor any new trafficking-specific training for police, prosecutors or judges during the reporting period, though it did provide such training for border officials.